All you know of bipolar disorder is that it used to be called manic depression. Beyond that, just what you’ve seen on TV. What’s true?

 - neurological diseases, such as multiple sclerosis, brain tumors, stroke, or epilepsy

-- infections of the brain from conditions such as HIV infection, syphilis, sleep apnea, and lyme disease
+- infections of the brain from conditions such as HIV, syphilis, sleep apnea, and Lyme disease

-- deficiencies of certain vitamins, such as vitamin B12
+- deficiencies of certain vitamins, such as B12

 - corticosteroid use, especially in high doses